GovTechSG/purple-a11y/README.md

 ## Features

-Purple A11y can perform the following to scan the target URL.
+Oobee can perform the following to scan the target URL.

-- To **run** Purple A11y in **terminal**, run `npm start`.
+- To **run** Oobee in **terminal**, run `npm start`.
 Questions will be prompted to assist you in providing the right inputs.
 - Results will be compiled in JSON format, followed by generating a HTML report.

 > NOTE: For your initial scan, there may be some loading time required before use.
 Purple-A11y will also ask for your name and email address and collect your app usage data to personalise your experience.
 Your information fully complies with [GovTech’s Privacy Policy](https://www.tech.gov.sg/privacy/).